ljanyst/threading-from-scratch/README.md

 Threading From Scratch
 ======================

-What is the best way to understand something well?
-For me, it's always been trying to build something similar from scratch.
-This project is my attempt to learn what it takes to implement *pthreads* on x86_64 Linux.
-I hope you can benefit from it too.
+This project is my attempt to to implement *pthreads*-like threading library on x86_64 Linux for purely educational purposes.
 Some parts of it are based on ideas found in *glibc*.

 **Your feedback is very welcome.
-Drop me a line at lukasz@jany.st if you have any comments.** I am particularly interested in someone reviewing the synchronisation routines.
+Drop me a line at lukasz@jany.st if you have any comments.** It would be cool if someone could review the synchronisation routines.
 Some cancelation points are missing, but it's deliberate.
-Things are not particularly efficient.
-I favored clarity and conciseness over performance.
+Things are not particularly efficient because I favored clarity and conciseness over performance.
 For the same reason, much of error checking has been omitted as well.

 #### Utilities ####